Democratic Party (South Korea, 2015): National Security Act

 The party takes an ambiguous position that neither supports nor opposes the abolition of the National Security Act.
-Democratic lawmakers jointly proposed a plan to repeal the National Security Act in 2021, but it ultimately failed to pass.
+21 lawmakers—mostly consisting of Democratic Party members and led by Min Hyung-bae—proposed a bill to abolish the Act on October 15, 2021, but the bill was ultimately discarded.

 Immigration

 Most of the main politicians of the Democratic Party are neutral on the issue of immigration regardless of faction.
-As immigration issue is not the main social problem in South Korea due to South Korea is still a homogenous nation, there are not many discussions about immigration.
+As immigration issue is not the main social problem in South Korea due to the fact that South Korea is still a homogenous nation, there are not many discussions about immigration.
 The party claims to oppose racism, but they also opposed the passage of an anti-discrimination law which bans discrimination against immigrants.
-DPK has opposed conservative parties proposal of lowering minimum wage for migrant workers.
+DPK has opposed conservative parties' proposal of lowering minimum wage for migrant workers.

 Religion and other policies

 The DPK's Christian influences have also been criticized by other religious groups.
 In December 2021, the Moon Jae-in government invested 1.2 billion won (US$1,000,000) in a campaign to promote playing Christmas carols in stores such as restaurants and cafes.
 South Korea's Buddhist community opposed the measure, calling it a policy that gives preferential treatment to a specific religion.

 The DPK views criticized the consumption of dog meat, with President Moon Jae-in stating he was considering a legal ban on dog meat in September 2021.
 In addition, the party supports reforms on student rights issues.